BoevaLab/TFCox/README.md

 find rest of list

-Note: This model requires Tensorflow eager to be turned off, the code will do this automatically, so if you need TF eager you will need to turn it back on yourself.
+Note: This model requires TensorFlow eager to be turned off, the code will do this automatically, so if you need TF eager you will need to turn it back on yourself.
+Note: Due to how the Cox model operates this does not train using batches, therefore large models are not recommended due to high memory requirements.

 ## Usage